 An Afternoon of History, Art + Architecture

 There are 21 Spanish missions in California, from San Diego to Sonoma.
-Here in Marin you'll find the 1817 Mission San Rafael Arcángel (1104 5th Ave.) in the heart of downtown San Rafael. // For a totally different vibe, the two-year old Museum of International Propaganda (1000 5th Ave.) has a can't-look-away train wreck collection of hundreds of works devoted to terrible dictators (Stalin, Hitler, Mao Zedong) as well as all kinds of posters and advertisements.
+Here in Marin you'll find the 1817 Mission San Rafael Arcángel (1104 5th Ave.) in the heart of downtown San Rafael. // For a totally different vibe, the three-year old Museum of International Propaganda (1000 5th Ave.) has a can't-look-away train wreck collection of hundreds of works devoted to terrible dictators (Stalin, Hitler, Mao Zedong) as well as all kinds of posters and advertisements.
 You could complain about how close to home this all feels in the age of mein Trumpf, but at least admission is free.

 San Rafael has a pretty mighty arts scene: In fact, this October marks the official launch of the Downtown San Rafael Arts District; located along 4th Street, the neighborhood has been designated as one of 14 California Cultural Districts.
-You'll find Art Works Downtown (1337 4th St.), a nonprofit hub of galleries and artist studios; the Falkirk Cultural Center (1408 Mission Ave.), an 1888 Queen Anne Victorian mansion that houses three contemporary art galleries plus beautiful gardens outside; as well as several more galleries and the home of the Marin Shakespeare Company.
+You'll find Art Works Downtown (1337 4th St.), a nonprofit hub of galleries and artist studios; the Falkirk Cultural Center (1408 Mission Ave.), an 1888 Queen Anne Victorian mansion that houses three contemporary art galleries plus beautiful gardens outside; as well as several more galleries and the home of the Marin Shakespeare Company at Forest Meadows Amphitheatre.
 For information on the district's launch events in Fall 2018, go to cityofsanrafael.org.

 A couple miles away, near the Marin County Fairgrounds, you can't miss San Rafael's most iconic building: the Marin County Civic Center (3501 Civic Center Dr.).
 Designed by the master himself, Frank Lloyd Wright, the pink stucco wonder, with its endless sky-blue roof, grand central rotunda, and soaring spire, opened after the architect's death in 1962—he never got to see it finished.
 It's worth stopping by just for the photo op; but if you're here on a Wednesday or Friday, there are free docent-led tours at 10:30am.